What is human pose estimation?

 There are many ways to interpret a human posture with deep learning (hence, the many tools and libraries, which we explore in the subsequent section).
 Here’s how a typical deep learning model for human pose estimation runs.

 A standard deep learning model for human pose estimation has a convolutional neural network (CNN) at its base.
-And the CNN’s architecture comprises two key components—an encoder (in some approaches referred to as an estimator) and a decoder (or a detector).

 For multi-person estimation, when there are several high-probability areas for each keypoint, say, two left elbows, an additional post-processing layer may be added to ensure each keypoint belongs to the right person.